B R Right

-"B R Right" is a song by American rapper Trina, released to rhythmic and urban contemporary radio on December 8, 2002 as the second and final single from her second studio album, Diamond Princess (2002).
+"B R Right" is a song by American rapper Trina, released on October 22, 2002 as the second and final single from her second studio album, Diamond Princess (2002).
 It features guest vocals from American rapper Ludacris and production from then-unknown rapper Kanye West; Trina and Ludacris co-wrote the song with the former's fellow Miami native, then-unknown rapper Rick Ross.

 "B R Right" peaked at number 83 on the Billboard Hot 100 and within the top 30 of the Hot Rap Songs chart.

 Music video

 The music video was shot at The Diplomat Resort in Hollywood, Florida and was directed by Darren Grant.